Dave-team/Knowledge-base/Project management.md

 ### Sprint planning
 - Review open tickets: they are either deleted, moved into the backlog or moved into the next sprint
 - Pull items from backlog into the new sprint depending on priority and complexity.
 This priority is set:
+    - Goal: rank sprint items in terms of priority.
+Often, it is the business stakeholders to discuss to ensure the organization’s needs are prioritized.
+Data can tune in around feasibility / difficulty but this shouldn’t be decisive
     - The relevant business stakeholder should have a say in how important individual tasks are.
 If there is no business representation, data team decides on priority.
 Business involvement has great benefits:
         - Stakeholders know what’s worked on
         - Ticket quality will increase the more things are discussed with people from around the business
     - In general, aim for high impact and urgent issues.
+    - Tickets can still be deprioritized during the sprint: ill defined tickets or technically not feasible, internal data team work is priority, lack of resources
 - Point issues depending on the amount of complexity
     - Very complex projects should be broken down
     - Projects that are very new shouldn't be scoped too much.
 Instead, make it a task to understand the problem more deeply